 Our research focuses on the following topics:

-- Predicting human T cell responses: application to the stratification of patient responses to viral pathogens, therapeutic proteins and tumour antigens.
+- Making predictions at the boundary between self and non-self that aid the stratification of patient responses to viral pathogens, therapeutic proteins and tumour antigens.

 - Dr Dan Hart (Consultant in Haemostasis, Barts/Queen Mary)